TOPIC: What Is The Best Workout To Increase Speed And Agility?

 It is recommended you have at least 48 hours rest between high intensity training days in order to optimize the functioning of the CNS so you can train at your best every high intensity session, so between each high intensity day you can have a low intensity day to recuperate.

-Below is a sample training schedule to improve speed and agility in the off season geared towards team sports athletes (that's not to say it wouldn't benefit other types of athletes, but their training may take a different focus, particularly track and field athletes).
+Below is a sample training schedule to improve speed and agility in the off season geared toward team sports athletes (that's not to say it wouldn't benefit other types of athletes, but their training may take a different focus, particularly track and field athletes).

-Pre/In-season training would require the athlete to be able to adjust his training volume to fit the frequency and intensity of the team practice sessions/games i.e. if the athlete is going through a high intensity team practice/game regimen then the training volume and frequency for weights and sprint training would need to be lowered and agility training removed (If you don't understand you'll see better when I discuss my own training plans).
+Pre/in-season training would require the athlete to be able to adjust his training volume to fit the frequency and intensity of the team practice sessions/games i.e. if the athlete is going through a high intensity team practice/game regimen then the training volume and frequency for weights and sprint training would need to be lowered and agility training removed (If you don't understand you'll see better when I discuss my own training plans).

 Disclaimer: As with undertaking any exercise program be sure to consult a physician before jumping straight into any of the program or exercises listed below.